Amazing Shop Storage Ideas!

 1. Wall-Mounted Tool Racks

-Wall space is your friend.
-If you’re not using it, you’re missing out.
+Wall space is prime real estate and most woodworkers waste it.
 Wall-mounted tool racks keep your tools organized and within arm’s reach.
-Use pegboards, magnetic strips, or custom racks.
+I’ve used pegboards, magnetic strips, and custom racks over the years, and they all have their place.

-Pegboards: A classic.
-Attach a pegboard to the wall and use hooks to hang your tools.
-You can easily rearrange the hooks as your tool collection grows.
+Pegboards: A classic for a reason.
+Attach one to the wall and use hooks to hang your tools.
+You can rearrange the hooks whenever your tool collection grows or your workflow changes.
+I’ve rearranged mine at least ten times.

 Magnetic Strips: Great for metal tools like screwdrivers, wrenches, and chisels.
-Mount the strip on the wall and slap your tools on it.
-They’ll stay put and be easy to grab.
+Mount the strip, slap your tools on it, done.
+They stay put and they’re easy to grab in a hurry.
+I’ve got one right next to my bench and it’s probably the most-used storage solution in the whole shop.

 2. Rolling Carts

-Project Carts: Keep all the materials and tools for your current project in one place.
-Roll it around the shop to wherever you’re working.
+Project Carts: Keep all materials and tools for your current build in one place.
+Roll it around the shop wherever you’re working.
+Saves so much walking back and forth.

-Material Carts: Store wood and other materials.
-This keeps your main work area clear.
+Material Carts: Store wood and sheet goods vertically.
+Keeps your main work area clear and your lumber from getting stepped on.

 3. Overhead Storage

-Don’t forget about the ceiling!
-Overhead storage is perfect for items you don’t use daily.
+Don’t ignore the ceiling.
+Overhead storage is perfect for stuff you don’t reach for every day.

 Ceiling Racks: Install racks to hold lumber, pipes, or other long items.
-Make sure they’re sturdy and properly secured.
+Make sure they’re into joists, not just drywall.
+I learned that lesson with a dramatic crash at 2 AM one Tuesday.

-Hanging Bins: Use sturdy bins or baskets to store lighter items.
-Attach them to the ceiling with hooks or pulleys.
+Hanging Bins: Use sturdy bins or baskets for lighter items.
+Attach them with hooks or pulleys.
+Seasonal stuff goes up there.

-Pulley Systems: For heavier items, a pulley system can make it easy to hoist and lower them as needed.
+Pulley Systems: For heavier items, a pulley system lets you hoist and lower things as needed.
+My brother rigged one for his kayak in the garage — same concept works for shop storage.

 4. Under-Bench Storage

-Drawers: Install drawers for small tools, screws, and other bits.
-If you’re building a bench, include them in the design.
+Drawers: Install drawers for small tools, screws, and hardware.
+If you’re building a new bench, plan them into the design from the start.

-Shelves: Open shelves can hold larger tools, bins, or boxes.
-Just make sure nothing sticks out too far and gets in the way.
+Shelves: Open shelves hold larger tools, bins, or boxes.
+Just make sure nothing sticks out far enough to bark your shins.

 5. Dedicated Storage Cabinets

-Tool Cabinets: Store power tools and other larger items.
-Adjustable shelves let you customize the space.
+Tool Cabinets: Store power tools and larger items behind doors.
+Adjustable shelves let you customize as your collection changes.

-Custom Cabinets: If you’ve got the skills, build cabinets to fit your specific needs.
-This can be a fun project and really optimize your space.
+Custom Cabinets: If you’ve got the skills (and you’re on a woodworking site, so I’m guessing you do), build cabinets that fit your specific needs.
+It’s a satisfying project and really optimizes your space.

 6. Workbench with Storage

-A workbench with built-in storage is a game changer.
+A workbench with built-in storage is a total game changer.
+I rebuilt mine two years ago with drawers underneath and it transformed my workflow.

-Drawers and Cabinets: Incorporate drawers and cabinets into the base of your workbench.
-This keeps tools and materials right where you need them.
+Drawers and Cabinets: Incorporate them into the base of your workbench.
+Everything you reach for constantly stays right where you need it.

-Storage Top: Add a shelf or two below the benchtop.
-It’s a great spot for keeping your most-used tools.
+Storage Shelf: Add a shelf or two below the benchtop.
+Great spot for your most-used tools and supplies.

-Tool Wells: A shallow well built into the benchtop can hold frequently used tools without cluttering the surface.
+Tool Wells: A shallow well built into the benchtop holds frequently used hand tools without cluttering the work surface.
+Old-school technique that still works.

 7. Mobile Workstations

-Mobile workstations let you bring your tools to the project, rather than the other way around.
+Mobile workstations bring your tools to the project instead of the other way around.
+Essential for smaller shops.

-Flip-Top Workstations: These have tools mounted on both sides of a flip-top.
-Flip it over to switch tools.
+Flip-Top Workstations: Tools mounted on both sides of a flip-top.
+Flip it over to switch between, say, a sander and a bench grinder.
+Saves floor space beautifully.

-Compact Carts: These can hold a tool on top with storage below.
-Roll it to where you’re working and keep everything within reach.
+Compact Carts: Tool on top, storage below, wheels on the bottom.
+Roll it to where you’re working and everything’s within reach.

 8. Organizing Small Parts

 Bins and Drawers: Use labeled bins and drawers to keep everything sorted.
-Clear bins let you see what’s inside at a glance.
+Clear bins let you see what’s inside at a glance without opening anything.

-Tackle Boxes: These are great for screws, nails, and other small items.
-They’re portable and easy to organize.
+Tackle Boxes: Fishing tackle boxes work great for screws, nails, and small hardware.
+They’re portable and already organized into compartments.

-Jars and Containers: Reuse jars and containers for storage.
-Mount the lids under shelves and screw the jars into place for a neat solution.
+Jars and Containers: Reuse jars for storage.
+Mount the lids under shelves and screw the jars into place for a neat, visible solution.
+My grandpa did this and I stole the idea without shame.

 9. Utilizing Corner Space

-Corner Shelves: Install shelves to hold tools, materials, or other items.
-Make sure they’re sturdy and properly supported.
+Corner Shelves: Install shelves to hold tools, materials, or supplies.
+Make sure they’re properly supported — loaded shelves in corners can twist if the brackets are wimpy.

-Rotating Racks: Lazy Susan-style racks can hold a lot in a small space.
-Spin it to access what you need.
+Rotating Racks: Lazy Susan-style racks hold a surprising amount in a tiny footprint.
+Spin to find what you need.
+I’ve got one loaded with finish cans and it works great.

 10. Label Everything

 Chalkboard Paint: Paint a section of your wall or cabinet doors with chalkboard paint.
-Write labels with chalk and easily update them as needed.
+Write labels in chalk and easily update them when things change.

-Masking Tape: For a quick and easy solution, use masking tape and a marker.
-It’s not as pretty, but it works.
+Masking Tape: For a quick solution, masking tape and a marker works perfectly fine.
+It’s not pretty, but it gets the job done and you can peel it off when things move.

 11. Vertical Storage

-Tool Wall: Use a tool wall to keep everything visible and accessible.
-Pegboards, hooks, and magnetic strips work well.
+Tool Wall: A full tool wall keeps everything visible and accessible.
+Pegboards, hooks, magnetic strips — mix and match to suit your tools.

 Vertical Bins: Stack bins vertically to save floor space.
-Label each bin for easy access.
+Label each one clearly.

 12. Tool Organization Systems

 Shadow Boards: Outline your tools on a board and hang them in their designated spots.
-This helps you see what’s missing at a glance.
+You can see instantly what’s missing.
+Great for shared shops where tools tend to wander.

 Drawer Organizers: Use drawer organizers to keep small tools and parts sorted.
-You can buy them or make your own.
+Buy them or make your own — it’s a quick afternoon project.

 13. Repurposing Household Items

-You don’t always need to buy new storage solutions.
-Repurpose household items for your workshop.
+You don’t always need to buy new storage.
+Look around your house first.

-Bookshelves: Repurpose old bookshelves for storing tools and materials.
-They’re perfect for keeping everything organized.
+Bookshelves: Repurpose old bookshelves for tools and materials.
+They’re already designed to hold weight on shelves.
+Works perfectly.

 Plastic Containers: Reuse plastic containers for small parts and tools.
-Label them and stack them for easy access.
+Label them, stack them, and you’ve got cheap organized storage.

 14. Safety First

-First Aid Kits: Mount a first aid kit on the wall.
-Make sure it’s stocked and easy to reach.
+First Aid Kits: Mount a first aid kit on the wall where you can reach it quickly.
+Make sure it’s stocked and check it every few months.

-Fire Extinguishers: Keep fire extinguishers in key locations.
-Know how to use them and check them regularly.
+Fire Extinguishers: Keep them in key locations, not buried behind a pile of lumber.
+Know how to use them before you need to.

 15. Keeping it Clean